gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

 ### Consuming messages

-Messages from the `TEST` queue can easily be consumed using the `consumer` option of the `activemq` CLI utlity.
+Messages from the `TEST` queue can easily be consumed using the `consumer` option of the `activemq` CLI utility.

 ```
 ./activemq consumer
 ```

-you should get an output similar to the one shown below, showing the 1000 messages consumed from the queue.
+You should get an output similar to the one shown below, showing the 1000 messages consumed from the queue.

 ```
 INFO: Loading '/opt/activemq/bin/env'